The Best Fiverr Alternatives for Freelancers and Clients

 - Hourly projects

-- Contests, where clients post the details of a project and pros compete to win
+- Contests, where clients post the details of a project and freelancers compete to win

 Freelancer for talent